Why Web Accessibility is Important When Building a Site

 Accessibility Benefits Users With and Without Disabilities

-For instance, web accessibility features often include:
+Web accessibility features include:

 - An easy login process for all users, making it simpler and faster to access the site.